dinakartumu/country-flag-icons/README.md

 ## Credits

 I used Google image search for flag references, and various country flag packs (including [FlagKit](https://github.com/madebybowtie/FlagKit) / [`flagpack`](https://github.com/jackiboy/flagpack)) for design ideas.
-Sometimes there was no need to re-draw a flag — usually in cases when a flag is just a set of colored stripes and there already is a 3x2 SVG version of it somewhere at Wikipedia or some other free flag pack, so in those cases I simply copied those flags (because they look the same in every flag pack).
+Sometimes there was no need to re-draw a flag — usually in cases when a flag is just a set of colored stripes and there already is an SVG version of it somewhere at Wikipedia or some other free flag pack, so in those cases I simply copied those flags (because they look the same in every flag pack).

 Some countries officially use their "mother" country flag (those used to be colonies).
 For example, `BV` (Bouvet Island) and `SJ` (Svalbard and Jan Mayen) use the flag of Norway; `GP` (Guadeloupe) and `RE` (Réunion) use the flag of France.

 CSS flag icons feature has been submitted by [`@mindplay-dk`](https://github.com/mindplay-dk).

+`3:2` to `1:1` flag icons transform offsets submitted by [`@mindplay-dk`](https://github.com/mindplay-dk).